runemalm/OpenDDD.NET/docs/gettingstarted.rst

 Converters
 ----------

-Converters are used to transform the aggregate roots and events into strings, so that they can be persisted and/or sent on a message bus.
+Converters are used to serialize and deserialize your aggregates and events into strings and back, so that they can be persisted and/or sent on a message bus.

 The OpenDDD.NET framework bases conversion on the Json.NET framework by Newtonsoft.

 Json.NET comes with converters for many non-primitive generic types, such as e.g. DateTime and classes themselves.
 OpenDDD.NET provides missing converters for DDD-generic types such as EntityId and DomainModelVersion.

-However, for ``all the types`` that are ``unique`` to your domain model, you need to create a ``corresponding converter``.
+However, for all the entities and value objects that are ``unique`` to your domain model, you need to create a ``corresponding converter``.

 You create a converter by subclassing the ``Converter<T>`` base class.

 .. note:: Don't mistake the Converter<T> class for the class with the same name in the Json.NET framework.

-.. tip:: Utilize the ``ReadJsonUsingMethod()`` method of the base class to conveniently deserialize strings using your entity- and value object classes static factory methods.
+.. tip:: Utilize the ``ReadJsonUsingMethod()`` method of the OpenDDD framework base class to conveniently deserialize strings using your entity- and value object classes static factory methods.

 Example converter::

     using System;
     using Newtonsoft.Json;
-    using DDD.Infrastructure.Ports.Adapters.Common.Translation.Converters;
+    using OpenDDD.Infrastructure.Ports.Adapters.Common.Translation.Converters;
     using Domain.Model.User;

     namespace Infrastructure.Ports.Adapters.Common.Translation.Converters